ChristianPRO1982/lyrics-slide-show/docs/app_member/functional_requirements.md

 The persisted member search state represents the last saved known state for that member.

-The exact save trigger may be decided during implementation, but the functional result must be:
+The exact save trigger is not implemented inside `app_member` itself.

+The functional result expected by the persistence contract remains:

 - a member returns later and gets the same saved state,
 - a member can rely on that state across connections,
 - the product does not reset the form automatically on ordinary navigation.

+The current save triggers are handled by the app that owns the central search workflow, currently `app_song`.

 ## Non-Goals